 During adjustment a bar indicates the status of progress.
 The result is indicated in the dialog (Pass or Failed).
 If an error occurs, adjustment is terminated and an error message is output in the info line.

-Make sure that the instrument has reached the operating temperature before performing adjustments.
-The warm-up time amounts 30 minutes.
+Make sure that the instrument is warm before performing adjustments.
+The warm-up time is 30 minutes.